halfik/elegant/docs/model/Record.md

 # Netinteractive\Elegant\Model\Record

 Record represent a single data row.
 Example 1 show how basic class will looks like.
+Use getBluePrint() to get to any informations about fields.

 * fill( $attributes ) : $this